Alcohol Dependency

 Getting Help for Yourself or Loved One

 Dealing with any addiction begins with admitting that you have a problem.
-Only when you admit this both to yourself and to others can treatment have any chance of success.
+Only when you admit this both to yourself and to others can treatment options, such as an alcohol addiction retreat, have any chance of success.
 If you drink more than you should, but don’t consider yourself an alcoholic — there are steps you can take to try and moderate your alcohol use including:

-But if none of this helps and you realise you have a serious alcohol problem, you will need to undergo a course of treatment and rehabilitation to rid yourself of the addiction.
-Treatment for alcohol addiction often involves a combination of several different therapies including; individual psychotherapy, group therapy and holistic therapies to rebuild beliefs, thinking and reward pathways in the brain – away from alcohol, towards people, activities, experiences and passions that induce true joy and fulfillment.
+Treatment for alcohol addiction often involves a combination of several different therapies, including; individual psychotherapy, group therapy, holistic therapies and psychoeducation to rebuild beliefs, thinking and reward pathways in the brain – away from alcohol, towards people, activities, experiences and passions that induce true joy and fulfillment.
+In these settings, individuals can delve deeper into the root causes of their alcohol use, develop coping mechanisms and forge a path towards lasting recovery.

 e601e06f57016420b08bd8766f9bb8f1